barryclark/jekyll-now/_posts/2022-11-01-implementing-parallel-iterators-rayon.md

 and this is a fine way to do so.
 Matter of fact, for structures that have more than one way to iterate over their data it is good practice to implement descriptive member functions that return different kinds of parallel iterators.
-Think a matrix that could have element wise, column wise, and row wise parallel iterators.
-But if there is only one unique way to iterate over the elements in our datastructure, rayon has a nice feature through blanket implementations.
+Think e.g. of a matrix that could have element wise, column wise, and row wise parallel iterators.

+However, if there is only one way to reasonable iterate over the elements in our datastructure, rayon has a nice feature through blanket implementations.
 There is a trait [`IntoParallelRefIterator`](https://docs.rs/rayon/latest/rayon/iter/trait.IntoParallelRefIterator.html#) that exposes a function `par_iter()` that iterates over references of elements.